-Find all your daily household essential at the village shop and post office – from pet food to toiletries; and freshly baked bread to fresh fruit & veg.
+Find all your daily household essentials at the village shop and post office – from pet food to toiletries, and freshly-baked bread to fresh fruit & veg.

-It’s also a good place to stop on your way to the beach or a heathland walk for picnic essentials, with freshly-baked bread, local produce and snacks.
+It’s also a good place to stop on your way to the beach or a heathland walk for picnic essentials, with its wide variety of local produce and snacks.

 The shop also stocks a selection of gifts, children’s toys and souvenirs.